SUPPORT KEVIN &

 - Having unrealistic expectations of yourself, with thoughts such as: "I should have done..."
 "I must do everything for him or her," or "I must visit him or her every day"

-- Seeing how the grieving process affects your life
+- Understanding how the grieving process affects your life.